 Graduates in Area and Global Studies for International Cooperation will have acquired the ability to interact with other researchers of different disciplines and with operators in different social and cultural contexts.
 Participation in active courses (with guided discussions in the classroom, interventions by external experts, role play and group exercises, preparation of written reports, technical reports and oral presentations on topics discussed in class), workshops and seminars, develops the capacity for written and oral communication and interaction with others.
 Basic knowledge will also be given on forms of audiovisual and multimedia communication useful in the design and implementation of fieldwork.
-In the refinement of communication and growth.
+In the refinement of communication and communication skills, a crucial role is played by the preparation of the Master's Degree thesis, an important moment of formation and growth.
 The linguistic profile is very important.
 All courses are taught in English and the study of a second language is planned, thus reinforcing communication skills at an international level.